-ADVANTAGE;-They createless in different sizes and absorbencies They're more flexible and less bulky than most pads.
-They're more

-DISADVANTAGE:-The higgest downside to wearing tampons is the risk of toxic shock syndrome; it's a rare but life threatening complication of certain types of bacterial infections.
-Tampons can stick to the varinal walls, especially tiny abrasions when they are
+ADVANTAGE;-They create less vaste in landfills than disposable oducts.
+They are available to buy in different sizes and absorbencies They're more flexible and less bulky than most pads.
+They're more breathable than pads.
+DISADVANTAGE:-The higgest downaide to wearing tampons is the risk of toxic shock syndrome; it's a rare but life threatening complication of certain types of bacterial infections.
+Tampons can stick to the vazinal walls, especially when blood flow is light, causing tiny abrasions when they are removed